Are Heterogeneous Graph Neural Networks Truly Effective for Node Classification? A Causal Perspective: Establishing and Explaining the Effectiveness of HGNNs for Node Classification

 In addition, motivated by findings in homogeneous graphs where the simplest model (GCN~\cite{kipf2016semi}) can match or even outperform more complex designs~\cite{luo2024classic}, we comprehensively retune the simplest heterogeneous model, RGCN~\cite{schlichtkrull2018modeling}, across all datasets.
 This unified reproduction and hyperparameter retuning enable a fair comparison between RGCN and more sophisticated HGNNs, isolating the causal effect of model architecture from that of heterogeneous information.

 The results in Table~\ref{HGNNbaselinesresults} reveal three main findings.
 First, the performance of RGCN has been consistently underestimated.
 With systematic hyperparameter tuning, RGCN achieves substantial improvements across datasets.
-For example, on AIFB the reported accuracy is 91.67, while our tuned RGCN reaches \textbf{100} (+8.33); on MUTAG, the reported score is 72.06, compared to \textbf{84.58} (+12.52) after tuning.
+For example, on AIFB the reported accuracy is 91.67, while our tuned RGCN reaches {100} (+8.33); on MUTAG, the reported score is 72.06, compared to {84.58} (+12.52) after tuning.
 These examples illustrate that tuning yields consistent gains beyond previously reported numbers.
 Second, apart from a few marginal cases, the fine-tuned RGCN outperforms the majority of HGNN models.
 For instance, on DBLP the Macro F1 and Micro F1 of SlotGAT (94.86 and 95.27) are slightly higher than those of RGCN (94.65 and 95.00).
 Beyond such small differences, RGCN clearly surpasses most baselines: on DBLP it improves upon HGT by more than six points in both metrics, and on ACM it achieves around nine points higher than PHGT.
+To ensure a strictly fair comparison, we further extended our experiments by applying the same hyperparameter tuning strategies to the baseline models.
+As shown in Table \ref{HGNNbaselinesnew}, although most baselines achieved significant performance improvements after tuning, none were able to consistently outperform the RGCN.
 These results show that once properly tuned, RGCN not only matches but often exceeds more sophisticated HGNN architectures.
 Third, some HGNN models show a clear performance drop when reproduced, yet the tuned RGCN still surpasses even their originally reported results.
 For example, on ACM the reproduced PHGT achieves only 84.78 Macro F1 and 85.62 Micro F1, far below its reported 93.79 and 93.72.
-Nevertheless, our tuned RGCN attains \textbf{94.11} Macro F1 and \textbf{94.02} Micro F1, higher than the original PHGT numbers, reinforcing that model architecture is not the decisive factor.
+Nevertheless, our tuned RGCN attains {94.11} Macro F1 and {94.02} Micro F1, higher than the original PHGT numbers, reinforcing that model architecture is not the decisive factor.

 In summary, the superior performance observed on heterogeneous graphs cannot be attributed to architectural complexity.
 After rigorous hyperparameter optimization, RGCN as the simplest HGNN architecture consistently outperforms most competing models and in many cases even surpasses the published results of advanced HGNNs.
 This motivates us to shift focus from model design to the causal contribution of heterogeneous information itself.